Since I was a child, chocolate mousse has been my favorite dessert… I was often found by my grandmother, alone in the kitchen, eating an entire bowl!

 5 eggs

-1 tsp vanilla extract or seeds from half a vanilla pod
+1 teaspoon of vanilla extract or seeds from half a vanilla bean

 90g of honey for the egg whites

-Break the chocolate into smaller pieces and place in a bowl in a water bath (be careful not to touch the water).
+Break the chocolate into smaller pieces and place in a bowl over a double boiler (be careful not to let it touch the water).
 Let it melt.
-Remove from heat, add the olive oil and mix well.
+Remove from the heat, add the olive oil and mix well.
 Set aside.

-Divide the eggs between two clean bowls of the mixer.
+Divide the eggs into two clean mixing bowls.

-Beat the egg yolks with the 50g of honey.
+Beat the egg yolks with the 50g of honey until very thick, light in color, and tripled in volume.
 Add the vanilla and beat again to incorporate.
 Set aside.

-Add the chocolate mixture to the egg yolks and stir gently.
-Add the egg whites and incorporate delicately.
+Add the chocolate mixture to the egg yolk mixture and mix gently.
+Add the egg whites and gently fold them in.

-Place in the refrigerator until serving time (I personally like to eat it at room temperature).
+Place in the refrigerator until ready to serve (I personally REALLY like to eat it right away at room temperature).